Ashwin-S-Nambiar/meme-generator/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Here's how you can help improve the Color Scheme Generator:
+Here's how you can help improve the Meme Generator:

 1. Fork the repository
 2. Create a feature branch: